 The center of Argentina's wine industry, Mendoza is an all-seasons destination for climbers, hikers, skiers, rafters, bikers, paragliders, naturalists, trekkers, and oenophiles.

 Mendoza is world-renowned for its red wines, particularly Malbecs, and there are many local wineries that offer tastings and tours.
-It's also home of the underground Municipal Museum of Art (Museo Municipal de Arte Moderno)Continue to 5 of 6 below.
+It's also home to the underground Municipal Museum of Art (Museo Municipal de Arte Moderno)Continue to 5 of 6 below.

 05 of 06